MEET

 Technology Director

 Rima Nafougui is a graduating student in Web and Mobile Programming at Cégep Ahuntsic and an incoming Computer Science student at McGill University.
-Selected as one of four program tutors based on academic performance, she has developed expertise in full-stack development, artificial intelligence, and systems design.
-Most recently, she built an AI-powered research assistant using retrieval-augmented generation to catalog and search computer science literature.
-She has also been actively engaged in community service, contributing to local libraries, elderly care homes, and social justice advocacy initiatives throughout her teenage years.
+Selected as one of four program tutors, she has expertise in full-stack development, artificial intelligence, and systems design.
+She recently built an AI-powered research assistant using retrieval-augmented generation and has been active in community service, supporting libraries, elderly care homes, and social justice initiatives.

 Noelle Hamah-Kilik